One of the most common questions photographers ask me is “How good is LinkedIn for photographers?”.

 Connect, Post and Engage on LinkedIn

-I’ve grown a vast network myself on LinkedIn for my photography mentoring business just by connecting with my ideal clients, photographers, posting helpful and inspiring daily content and engaging in conversations.
+I’ve grown a vast network myself on LinkedIn for my photography mentoring business just by connecting with my ideal clients, and photographers, posting helpful and inspiring daily content and engaging in conversations.

 Where a lot of photographers go wrong on LinkedIn is they start connecting with other photographers and posting content as if they were talking to a fellow photographer.